The best 3D printers, for home, office or studio

 The best 3D printers

-Owning one of the best 3D printers can open up a whole new world of creativity, whether you want to print miniature models, project prototypes, fun fidgets or functional parts.
-The materials for this craft range from liquid resin to flexible TPU, and the potential of a 3D printer is limitless, but be warned – it gets super addictive.
+Owning one of the best 3D printers can open up a whole new world of creativity, but be warned – it gets super addictive.
+Whether you want to print miniature models, project prototypes, fun fidgets or functional parts, the potential of a 3D printer is limitless.
+I started out using one of the best 3D pens, and was hooked on this craft ever since.

-I've recently gotten my hands dirty learning to 3D print with resin, using the Elegoo Saturn 4 Ultra printer, and I've also been experimenting with multicolour prints too, using the latest Anycubic Kobra S1 Combo (review in progress - stay tuned!).
-This area of creative tech is tricky to master, but don't let this put you off – all you need is a can-do attitude and reliable 3D modelling software if you plan to print your own creations.
+After learning how to create a HueForge 3D print, I've recently gotten my hands dirty learning to 3D print with resin using the Elegoo Saturn 4 Ultra, as well as experimenting with multicolour prints using the latest Anycubic Kobra S1 Combo.
+These areas of 3D printing can be tricky to master, but don't let this put you off – all you need is a can-do attitude, a willingness to learn, and reliable 3D modelling software if you plan to print your own creations.

 Creality Halot-One Plus